 Foreign students wishing to enroll for graduate work in the college should obtain admission forms from the Admissions Office and return the completed forms and duplicate copies of official transcripts of all college or university work completed at least six weeks before the registration date of the semester in which the student wishes to enter.
 Consult Part One of this bulletin, on Admission of Graduate Students, for instructions.
-The Graduate Council may require the applicant to take the English Qualifying Examination to determine whether or not the student has a sufficient command of English to enter graduate work, and/or require the applicant to enroll in remedial courses for the purpose of removing deficiencies in English.
+The Graduate Council requires the applicant to take an English competency examination to determine whether or not the student has a sufficient command of English to enter graduate work.
+Students then may be required to enroll in remedial courses for the purpose of removing deficiencies in English.